Farida-Adamu/Dimensionality-Reduction-Approaches/README.md

 RandomProjection.ipynb: Shows how to apply random projection and analyze its effects on the data.
 PCA.ipynb: Demonstrates how to use PCA for dimensionality reduction, with examples and visualizations.

+In DR we try to answer on primary question.
+What parts of the data is important?
+More variance = more information

+PCA only works  on linearly related features